CJdaSuperman/Survival-Boost/README.md

 To find the source code for this project, go to Assets->Scripts.
 I also created a UML class diagram for the project to show how I visualized the scripts behaving with one another.
 The link provided is the progress I have made so far. https://youtu.be/c7IrLinSLGU

-Currently working on getting the game hosted on GitHub, but as of now it is not working.
+Currently working on getting the game hosted on GitHub, but as of now it is not working. https://cjdasuperman.github.io/Survival-Boost/

-<iframe src="Builds/index.html" width="600" height="400"></iframe>